PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 # LibreCalc-Python-Macros-like-VBA
-# Any One Can Contribute, with pull request
+# Can Contribute with Pull Request

-# Libreoffice Free & Opensource Office Suite - https://www.libreoffice.org/download/download-libreoffice/.
+## Libreoffice Free & Opensource Office Suite - https://www.libreoffice.org/download/download-libreoffice/.
-# Download the Latest version, as old version may not have the extensions support
+## Download the Latest version, as old version may not have the extensions support

 "LibreCalc Python Macros like VBA" is offers a small python file that offers CLASS &amp; FUNCTIONALITIES just like VBA.
 Check out Readme file details.